oriuminc/vagrant-ariadne/README.md

   "production-like" as possible).
 - E-mails sent by PHP will be forwarded to the nearest mail server, meaning you (and potentially, your clients) will recieve e-mails from the virtual machine.
-- DNS resolution from inside the VM, even when connecting through VPN.
+- DNS resolution from inside the VM, even when connecting to endpoints through VPN.

 ## Differences from vanilla Vagrant